ethaniccc/elog/README.md

 ## Why?
 I need something to do while waiting an hour and thirty minutes for my next class to start.
 I should've chose a better schedule for my first semester!

+## Features?
+None, because I suck.
+In the future we might have
+* Some more cool formatting stuff (because formatting is cool)
+* ??? (feel free to make an issue for feature requests)

 ## Benchmark
 ![benchmark_image](images/benchmark.png)